apify/apify-docs/sources/platform/actors/development/programming_interface/metamorph.md

 sidebar_position: 8
 ---

-**The metamorph operation transforms an Actor run into the run of another Actor with a new input. **
+**The metamorph operation transforms an Actor run into the run of another Actor with a new input.**

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 ---